dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    believed, and the other did not; and the point to be ascertained was whether those reports were true or false.
 If either of those cases could be ascertained effectually, it would unite the people.
-The chief of those reports, was the danger of an invasion from France; and this was made a cause for borrowing, by loan, at the high rate of eight per cent, laying on a land tax of two million dollars annually; besides a greater number of other taxes; and for raising a standing army of fifty thousand men.
+The chief of those reports, was the danger of an *invasion* from France; and this was made a cause for borrowing, by loan, at the high rate of *eight per cent*, laying on a land tax of two million dollars annually; besides a greater number of other taxes; and for raising a standing army of fifty thousand men.